-HOW TO SUBMIT YOUR WORK:
+HOW TO SUBMIT YOUR WORK – Submission Requirements:

-After you complete the project you tell us how your ministry project went.
-You tell us what was accomplished or what was not accomplished.
-You tell us about the results of the project that you carried out.
+After you complete the project you describe how your ministry project went.
+You will also describe what was accomplished or what was not accomplished.
+You describe the results of the project as carried out.
 Tell us about what you learned.
 Provide any numbers or statistics if applicable to your project.
-For example a DMIN project might be about starting a small group program in your church.
+For example, a DMIN project might be about starting a small group program in your church.
 Other ideas include starting a counseling ministry.
 Beginning a daycare center.
 Starting a senior adult program.
 Beginning an outreach program.
 It may be revamping a ministry in the church.
 Your project might be about doing a series of sermons about a certain Biblical theme, a book in the Bible, a series of sermons pertaining to Christ's birth, resurrection, etc. There is almost an unlimited list of ministry ideas you might consider for a ministry project.
-All this information should be in a 30 to 50 page paper.
-Use reading and references as is necessary to strengthen your paper and your studies.
-You will submit one completed project paper 30 to 50 pages in length to firstname.lastname@example.org
+All this information should be contained in a 30 to 50 page paper.
+Use reading and references as necessary to strengthen your paper and your studies.
+The project may only be submitted after all coursework have received passing grades.

 Requirements for all types of submissions: